 The Microsoft Word UK English dictionary typically does not correct words like recognize or analyze, even though recognise and analyse are more common spellings in British English.
 You can use find and replace tool, in addition to changing the language settings, to catch these terms.

 - Find: “iz” or “yz”

 - Replace: “is” or “ys”

 It is best not to use “replace all” in this case, since that will also change words like “size” to “sise” and make unwanted changes in the references.
-For other differences between American and British spelling, see our downloadable handout on this topic.

 As an editor, I often use the sidebar search tool (Ctrl+F in Word for Windows, shift+Apple+H in Word for Mac) when looking for these inconsistencies; the sidebar counts and lists all the instances of a search term and highlights the term in the text, making it easy to spot inconsistencies and identify the dominant convention.
 This tool can also be set to ignore case (or not), include wildcards, or search for the whole word form only.
 However, the regular find and replace tool must be used for the special formatting cases.